Antovex/Devops_oneshot/revising_cicd/cicd_deep_dive/jenkins.md

 - Open-source automation server for building, testing, and deploying software.
 - Highly extensible with plugins.

+# Jenkins Deep Dive

+A practical guide to Jenkins for CI/CD automation.

+## What is Jenkins?
+- Open-source automation server for building, testing, and deploying software.
+- Highly extensible with plugins.

 ## Key Concepts
 - **Pipeline:** Sequence of automated steps (build, test, deploy)
 - **Job:** A single automation task